Drysdale labelled 'poor' by ex-ref after key call during SAFC's loss to Charlton

-Darren Drysdale labelled 'poor' by ex-referee after key call during Sunderland's loss to Charlton Athletic
+Sunderland AFC news: Darren Drysdale labelled 'poor' by ex-referee after key call during loss to Charlton Athletic

 There’s plenty of news doing the rounds ahead of Sunderland’s clash against QPR in the Carabao Cup.